 And because it’s partially intended to retain and attract checking accounts, one other question endures.

 Opt-out Over Opt-in?

-Stop us if we’re wrong…the main objectives of considering Value-Added Checking for your institution are:
+Stop us if we’re wrong…the main objectives of considering Subscription (Value-Added) Checking for your institution are:

 - Generate revenue